Recognize differences in workforce attitudes towards sustainability and design an effective employee engagement with sustainability program.

-The fastest way to reduce your office energy costs
+Sustainable office energy reduction: the fastest way to reduce costs

 Based on information from Catalyst Commercial, as at the end of September 2022 the current trend line for the wholesale gas price (450p per therm) is now over 9 times higher than the equivalent in October 2021 (50p per therm).
 While skyrocketing consumer energy bills have made headlines, the impact energy price rises are having on commercial users, landlords and occupiers of property is only just beginning to show up in higher running costs.